 The module curriculum will consider the following issues:

-As a conclusion to consider the importance of the IWGC in influence conceptions of the conflict into the present.Read more
+• As a conclusion to consider the importance of the IWGC in influence conceptions of the conflict into the present.View full module details

 HI860 - The British Army and the Great War

 This module will examine a number of aspects concerning the British army during the Great War.
-The (in)effectiveness of British generalship will be examined, allowing students to explore the rich historiography of this topic which dates back to the so-called, battle of the memoirs in the 1920s.
-Consideration will then be given to the structure and expansion of the four armies (regular, territorial, Kitchener and conscript) examining how effectively the British army coped with this massive expansion and trained the newly formed units.
+The (in)effectiveness of British generalship will be examined, allowing students to explore the rich historiography of this topic which dates back to the so-called, ‘battle of the memoirs’ in the 1920s.
+Consideration will then be given to the structure and expansion of the ‘four armies’ (regular, territorial, Kitchener and conscript) examining how effectively the British army coped with this massive expansion and trained the newly formed units.
 Allied to this, there will be a consideration of manpower policy during the Great War, in particular there will be some discussion given to the propaganda elements involved in the voluntary recruiting campaigns of 1914-16 and the British experience of conscription in 1916-18.
 Attention will also be given to the discipline and morale of the British army, which was the only European army of the Great War not to suffer from major problems in this area.
 Students will be invited to explore the full aspects of discipline and morale and will consider why the wartime executions of 312 soldiers have come to dominate the historiography.
-In terms of the British army in action, this module will contain case-studies of the well known Gallipoli campaign and the Battles of the Somme along with the lesser known so-called 100 days battles at the end of the war to consider the important issue of whether the British army did indeed participate in what some historians have termed a learning curve during the Great War.
-Other topics, such as the the experience of women in the British army, the British army on the home front, logistics and officer selection will also be discussed in detail.Read more
+In terms of the British army in action, this module will contain case-studies of the well known Gallipoli campaign and the Battles of the Somme along with the lesser known so-called 100 days battles at the end of the war to consider the important issue of whether the British army did indeed participate in what some historians have termed a ‘learning curve’ during the Great War.
+Other topics, such as the the experience of women in the British army, the British army on the home front, logistics and officer selection will also be discussed in detail.View full module details

 HI883 - Work Placement